foxbenjaminfox/vue-async-computed/README.md

 }
 ```

-The main advantage over adding an if statement within the get function is that when the computation is
+The main advantage over adding an `if` statement within the get function is that the old value is still accessible even if the computation is not re-run.
-not rerun you are able to still access the old value.

 ## Lazy properties

-Normally, computed properties are run both immediately, and as necessary when their dependencies change.
+Normally, computed properties are both run immediately, and re-run as necessary when their dependencies change.
 With async computed properties, you sometimes don't want that.
 With `lazy: true`, an async computed
 property will only be computed the first time it's accessed.